AlexandreFenyo/net-monitor/README.md

 - When you add a data value by means of an external probe, push the data with a lifetime that is greater than the greatest time scale among those of the views that already do or later will display the corresponding dataset.

-- When you configure an internal probe,  a data value by means of an external probe, push the data with a lifetime that is greater than the greatest time scale among those of the views that already do or later will display the corresponding dataset.
+- When you configure an internal probe,  push the data with a lifetime that is greater than the greatest time scale among those of the views that already do or later will display the corresponding dataset.

 # Demo